Taking refuge is something Buddhists do in Buddha, his Teachings, and the Community.

 jarāmaccuparetānam dīpam pabrūmi Kappa te

-Since according to the given Sutta Nipāta-fragment Buddha speaks with Kappa, a disciple of the revered Vedic priest Bāvari, we understand that Buddha used Kappa's religious parlance, but gave it his own interpretation.
+Since according to the given Sutta Nipāta-fragment Buddha speaks with Kappa, a disciple of the revered vedic priest Bāvari, we understand that Buddha used Kappa's religious parlance, but gave it his own interpretation.
 Talk of 'islands' must have been on the religious-philosophical menu of the day.
-We find a remnant of it in the Mahāyāna Lankāvatāra Sutra where "the other island" is given as the dwelling-place of a Vishnu-avatar.
-There it is presented as a vedic or hindu´stic concept.
+We find a remnant of it in the Mahāyāna Lankāvatāra Sutra where "the other island" is given as the dwelling-place of a Vishnu-avatar (Vishnu being an hindu deity).
+There it is presented as a vedic or hinduïstic concept.